 Emerging occupations typically are the result of:

 Often there are too few people working in an emerging occupation to gather survey information.
-Therefore, it can be difficult to define advancement opportunities or employment outlook.
-Some Albertans already are working in this emerging occupation but future demand for data miners is unknown.
+Therefore it can be difficult to define advancement opportunities or employment outlook.
+Some Albertans already are working in this emerging occupation, but future demand for data scientists is unknown.

-Data miners work for a variety of employers including:
+Data scientists work for a variety of employers including: